sin5678/inav_cn_wiki/INAV-blackbox-variables.md

 * **navTgtPos**
 Represents the desired position velocity as used/calculated by iNav.
 When you are in PH, navTgtPos will be set to hold position coordinates.

+* **navPos**
-* **navPos** - array of latest NEU coordinates as provided by inertial estimator.
+Array of latest NEU coordinates as provided by inertial estimator.
 Will be slightly different from GPS/baro readings for 99% of time.
 Units - cm.

+* **navVel**
-* **navVel** - same as navPos, but for estimated velocity.
+Same as navPos, but for estimated velocity.
 Units - cm/s

 * **navTgtVel**
 Represents the desired velocity as used/calculated by iNav.
 When you are in PH, navTgtVel will be set to calculated desired velocity to reach the target position.